YatingMusic/ReaRender/docs/installation.md

 ```

 ## Have Fun
 Finally, we are here.
-But there are some minor settings you need to pay attention:
+But there are some minor settings you need to pay attention to:

 * Click "Automatically close when finished", or it will block your process.